What do the Holmes Chapel Partnership do?

-Holmes Chapel Partnership is an independent voluntary organisation with professional help from a part time Project Officer.
-The purpose is to facilitate projects which benefit the whole community in and around Holmes Chapel.
+Holmes Chapel Partnership is an independent not-for-profit voluntary organisation whose purpose is to facilitate projects which benefit the whole community in and around Holmes Chapel.

 In so doing we work closely with both Holmes Chapel Parish Council and Cheshire East Council, as well as local businesses, schools, clubs, organisations and of course residents.

 Our initial actions - since our formation in 2010, were to facilitate projects coming out of the Action Plan in the 2009 Parish Plan.
-As a result we have delivered on the following actions:
+A few of our biggest projects are below.

 Cycling & Walking

 In order to try and encourage Holmes Chapel residents out of their cars, we produced a map in 2012 “Holmes Chapel Cycling Village Project” which suggested ways of getting around and across the village by bike avoiding the busiest roads.

 We followed this up in 2013 with a “Cycle Rides around Holmes Chapel” map showing short circular routes going out from the village, using the local lanes rather than the main traffic arteries.